BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 Retractions are serious: they indicate an error in judgment.
 Use them sparingly.
 Most updates are supersessions (extending or refining), not retractions (correcting errors).
 Amira definteily won't be retracting anything at this point!

-> :book: **What is a Retracting Attestation?**: A superseding attestation is a Gordian Envelope that references a previous attestation and states both that it's been retracted and why.
+> 📖 **What is a Retracting Attestation?**: A superseding attestation is a Gordian Envelope that references a previous attestation and states both that it's been retracted and why.

 ## Summary: The World of Attestations